hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 **Please Note**:

-* A carbon copy (Cc) of your email communications with teaching assistants must be sent to professor's personal email address (hhhaji@gmail.com).
+* A carbon copy (Cc) of your email communications with TAs must be sent to professor's personal email address (hhhaji@gmail.com).

 * Response to emails may take a few day.
 Please be patient!